bootlin/simplest-yocto-setup/README.md

 In the end we hope you like the advantages of this clean setup:

- * uses Yocto kirkstone and builds on modern distros without the need of a container -- which you can of course use when it makes sense to
+ * uses Yocto scarthgap and builds on modern distros without the need of a container -- which you can of course use when it makes sense to
  * no manual cloning of layers: kas does it all for you
  * no manual configuration, except of course for selecting a machine